-However, the second approach – in-place upgrade is much simpler as compared to side-by-side upgrade.
-Though you’ll have to create a backup in this method too, you don’t have to restore your databases.
-But you need to do is install the SQL Server 2016 in-place of SQL Server 2008.
-With this method, the database and server setting will remain the same.
+However, the second approach. the in-place upgrade, is much simpler than the side-by-side upgrade.
+Though you’ll have to create a backup in this method, too, you don’t have to restore your databases.
+But all you need to do is install SQL Server 2016 in place of SQL Server 2008.
+With this method, the database and server settings will remain the same.
 To perform the in-place upgrade of SQL Server 2016, you’ll have to perform the following steps:

-It is an advanced tool that helps users easily migrate any SQL Server to a newer version.
-Apart from that, you can also repair corrupt MDF files (SQL database files) with Kernel for SQL Database recovery tool quickly and have a clear preview of the entire database.
-It also supports restoring large-sized SQL database files (MDF files) maintaining the data integrity.
+Migrating SQL Server to new version is difficult work and users need technical skills to migrate their database easily.
+But with this third-party tool users easily migrate any SQL Server to a newer version.
+Apart from that, you can also repair corrupt MDF files (SQL database files) with the software quickly and have a clear preview of the entire database.
+It also supports restoring large-sized SQL database files (MDF files) and maintaining data integrity.
 Now, let’s have a short view of its working process.

-Migrating from SQL Server 2008 to 2016 has now become necessary for organizations, not only because Microsoft will stop providing security updates for it, but also for the new features and advanced security that new SQL Servers has to offers.
+Migrating from SQL Server 2008 to 2016 has now become necessary for organizations, not only because Microsoft will stop providing security updates for it, but also for the new features and advanced security that new SQL Servers have to offer.
 In this article, we have covered the most effective methods to migrate SQL Server 2016 MDF files to SQL Server 2018.